serdeliverance/blog/_drafts/validation-cats-scala3.md

     .toValidated
 ```

-The problem with that is that we cannot use our former `validate` method (which is based on `for-comprehensions`), because `Validated` is not a Monad, so it doesn't have `flatMap`.
-Instead, `Validated` is an [Applicative Functor](https://typelevel.org/cats/typeclasses/applicativetraverse.html)
+The problem with this approach is that we cannot use our former `validate` method (which is based on `for-comprehensions`), because `Validated` is not a Monad, so it doesn't have `flatMap`.
+Instead, `Validated` is an [Applicative Functor](https://typelevel.org/cats/typeclasses/applicativetraverse.html).
+We have to apply some refactors to this method.

 # Using Applicative

-Given that `for-comprehensions` are `fail-fast`, we need to find another way to accumulate our errors.
+`for-comprehensions` are `fail-fast`, which is not suitable for our use case.
+We need to find a way to accumulate our errors.
 In this case, we can try to use another structure to express the invalid side of our `Validated`:

 ``` scala
 type ValidationResult[T] = Validated[NonEmptyList[AccountValidation], T]